To be in sync with what we are talking about please read about the other two posts on warrior-1 and warrior-2

 **Beginner tips – Practice it with the help of a partner or face the wall so that your fingers just reach the wall.

 - Strengthens the whole back side of the body, ( shoulders, hamstrings, calves, ankles, and back)

 - Improves concentration

-- Recent or chronic injury to the hips, knees or shoulders.
+- Recent or chronic injury to the hips, and knees.

 - High blood pressure

 Looking for other postures?
 Check our Posture library.